legobridge/moonshot/README.md

 - Spacebar or Left Mouse Button to launch the rocket

 Post-Launch:
-- Arrow keys to use thrusters, to finely manoeuvre the rocket (motion is relative to rocket orientation)
+- Arrow keys or WSAD to use thrusters, to finely manoeuvre the rocket (motion is relative to rocket orientation)
 - Escape to restart game after the Game Over Screen is shown

 ### Controller